wp-plugins/mybb-cross-postalicious/readme.txt

 Automatically cross-post your Wordpress posts to MyBB, also contains a 'recent forum topics' widget.

 == Description ==

+**Important:** I am not personally updating/fixing/supporting this plugin any more, please see [this thread](https://wordpress.org/support/topic/a-note-about-updates-fixes-support-etc) for details.

 I needed a plugin to: